JYang1997/Papers/README.md

 	1. Novel LFU based **admission** scheme, works with arbitrary replacement policies.
 	2. Proposed a highly space efficient data structure for storing frequency cnt. <ins>They claim that such Counting Bloom Filter based structure can accurately mimic the frequency ordering under perfect LFU i.e. true access frequency distribution.</ins>
 	3. Developed *W-TinyLFU* which is a optimized version of TinyLFU with LRU based eviction scheme.
 Multiple works show that *W-TinyLFU* tops out compare to many existing caching scheme. *W-TinyLFU* is implemented in **Caffeine**.
-	4. For skewed workloads and workloads with static distributions, the impact of eviction policy in caches with *TinyLFU* admission policy became marginal.
-They state that with even most naive
+	4. For skewed workloads and workloads with static distributions, the impact of eviction policy in caches with *TinyLFU* admission policy became marginal. <ins>They state that with even naive eviction scheme the cache perform similar to perfect-LFU. </ins> f
 - **Notes and Implication**:
 	1. sss